sihensel/c/docs.md

 } data;
 ```

-Union members can be accessed the same way as structs.
+Union members can be accessed the same way as structs with `.` and `->` for pointers.

 ```c
 union Data {